-The LXG210SB grapple is equipped with a quick attach plate that is designed to work with Bobcat mini skid steers.

-See the mini skid steer manufacturer's documentation for specific instructions on hitch-plate mounting.
+LXG400 series grapples are equipped with a universal quickattach plate, that is compatible with skid steer quick-attach hitches.
+See the skid steer manufacturer's documentation for specific instructions on hitch-plate mounting.

 - 1. Clear the area of bystanders. - 2.
-Make sure that there is enough room and clearance to safely drive the mini skid steer to the grapple, and that the mini skid steer is square to the grapple. - 3.
+Make sure that there is enough room and clearance to safely drive the skid steer to the grapple, and that the skid steer is square to the grapple. - 3.
 Lift the latch arms on the quick-attach hitch and make sure that the latch pins are retracted. - 4.
 Tilt the hitch forward until the top edge of the hitch is below the flange on the rear of the grapple plate and centered between the vertical plates. - 5.
-At the slowest speed possible, drive the mini skid steer forward to the grapple plate. - 6.
-Tilt the mini skid steer hitch back to engage the flange on the grapple plate.

-- 7. Turn off the mini skid steer, apply the parking brake, and then dismount to inspect the pin alignment. - 8.
+At the slowest speed possible, drive the skid steer forward to the grapple plate. - 6.
+Tilt the skid steer hitch back to engage the flange on the grapple plate. - 7.
+Turn off the skid steer, apply the parking brake, and then dismount to inspect the pin alignment. - 8.
 Push the latch arms fully down to extend the latch pins through the grapple plate latch-pin mount and secure the grapple.
 Make sure that the hitch and latch pins are correctly engaged and secure. - 9.
-Connect the hydraulic lines.
+Connect the hydraulic lines as required. - For LXG420R, LXG430R, and LXG430RP models, fit the control selector in the skid steer cab and connect it to a 12 V power supply.